Priyaljalan/Data-Enthusiasts-/README.md

 1. What is the correlation between Alphabet Inc. Stock returns and the US 10 Year Treasury Yield?

-2. How do changes in interest rates impact Alphabet Inc. stock performance?
+2. How do changes in interest rates impact Alphabet Inc.'s stock performance?

 3. What is the risk premium, and does the return justify the risk?